f18bc/Empathizer-1430-final/README.md

 There're three tasks specified in the `run.py`:
 - Task 1: training a CNN from scratch
-- Task 2: training a head with base model MobileNetV2/V3
+- Task 2: training backbone model MobileNetV3Small with a classification head
-- Task 3: training a head with base model VGG16
+- Task 3: training backbone model VGG16 with a classification head
+- Task 4: training backbone model ResNet50 with a classification head

 Download the dataset first before running the model: https://www.kaggle.com/datasets/jonathanoheix/face-expression-recognition-dataset